PTC-Education/Candy-Sorter/README.md

 <details><summary><b>Get Model Status</b></summary>

-1. From the repl, run `candysorter.getModelStatus()`.
+1. From the repl, run `getModelStatus()`.
 This service will ask ThingWorx for the model status every 20 seconds until it is complete.

 </details>